sendgrid/docs/content/docs/ui/analytics-and-reporting/tracking-data-with-keen-io.md

 ```
 You can snag a prebuilt URL in Keen’s UI or make your own.

-In the Keen IO settings, select the events you want to post to Keen IO.
+In the Keen settings, select the events you want to post to Keen.
 To do this, under **Select Actions**, check **All**.

-Going forward, as your emails make their way through SendGrid, all of the event information will be posted to Keen IO.
+Going forward, as your emails make their way through SendGrid, all of the event information will be posted to Keen.
 A new Event Collection, for each type of email event, will be created within your Keen Project.

  ### 	Test Your Integration

 Test that everything is working by clicking  on the **"Test Your Integration"** button in SendGrid’s “Event Notification” Settings.
-This will send sample email data from SendGrid into your Keen IO Project.
+This will send sample email data from SendGrid into your Keen Project.
 In the Keen UI, click on **“Check for SendGrid Data”** button.

-Your SendGrid email data should now be populated in Keen IO.
+Your SendGrid email data should now be populated in Keen.

  ### 	SendGrid Email Analytics